Bethesda Tutorial Dialogue

 While we're here, let's also make the dialogue that will close out the quest when we come back with the amulet.

-In the dialogue view, right-click to create a new branch, and call it "GSQ01BenduFinishBranch."
+In the dialogue view, right-click to create a new branch (not topic), and call it "GSQ01BenduFinishBranch."
 Accept the default name for the starting topic, and make the topic text, "I've brought your amulet."
 Give him something good as a response (I went with "I hope you gave that thief a good thrashing!").
 It will want two conditions; one that restricts it to Bendu, and another that limits it to stage 30 of the quest.
 Finally, set it to be a Goodbye, and set the quest to stage 40 when it's said.

 You should be able to do all this by now.
 It will look like this when you're done.